TWilkin/powerpi/services/deep-thought/README.md

 # PowerPi - Deep Thought (API)

-PowerPi service which provides the API for communicating with the MQTT message queue, and the _persistence_ database to both the UI and _babel-fish_ services.
+PowerPi service which provides the API for communicating with the MQTT message queue, and the _persistence_ database to both the UI and _voice-assistant_ services.

 Authentication is handled utilising Google social login.